-Questions uncover assumptions that might otherwise become invisible, emotional “land mines” that will explode unexpectedly and cause major damage to your relationship later.
+Questions uncover assumptions that might otherwise become invisible, emotional “land mines” that will explode unexpectedly.
+They can cause major damage to your relationship later.
 These questions provide a “shovel” which you can use to dig out the hidden mines before you step on them.

-We do not want to put unnecessary stress on a relationship, but rather simply bring to light those areas in which there is existing agreement or disagreement.
+We do not want to put unnecessary stress on a relationship.
+We simply want to bring to light those areas in which there is existing agreement or disagreement.

 As you discuss these questions, you may find only three or four that are potentially relationship-threatening disagreements.
 Work through these potentially explosive areas during the “deeply in love” part of your relationship.

-Few areas of married life cause more yelling, pouting, and throwing of things than the financial area.
+Few areas of married life cause more yelling, pouting, and throwing of things than financial matters.

 To the extent that you are making different financial assumptions, it is likely that you will go through your marriage with some severe strains in this area.
 Discussing your financial assumptions will help reduce the amount of frustration, pressure, and tension you experience in this area throughout your married life.